How To Set Up A Chart Of Accounts For Your Small Business

 When you select the accounts payable balance, you can see the outstanding invoices you have received from vendors, but have not yet paid.
 This level of detail will help you stay on top of bills and expenses.

-3. Track assets
+3. Track Assets

 A good chart of accounts will help you keep all of your assets together.
-This is important because assets are a key in creating the balance sheet, which is critical to keeping the books balanced.
-(See our Guide to Accounting Terms and Concepts for more information).
+This is important because assets are key in creating the balance sheet, which is critical to keeping the books balanced.
+(See our Quick Guide to Accounting Terms and Concepts for more information).

 In this account, Computer Equipment is a fixed asset.
 When the balance is expanded in accounting software, you can see all of the bills attached to that asset and the corresponding payments.
 With some software, like QuickBooks, you can create a subaccount under each asset to track the asset depreciation.

-If you set up your chart of accounts right, the information the IRS requires about expenses should match your chart of account categories.
+If you set up your chart of accounts correctly, the information the IRS requires about expenses should match your chart of account categories.
 Simply take the total balances below and match them to the corresponding Schedule C lines.

 No one knows a chart of accounts better than certified accountants and bookkeeping experts.
 That’s why we’ve had these CPAs share some of their top setup tips.
 These nuggets of wisdom are incredibly helpful for getting your business started on the right track.